-- Do not operate a burner for an extended period of time without cookware on the grate.
-The finish on the grate may chip without cookware to absorb the heat. - Be sure the burners and grates are cool before you place your hand, a pot holder, cleaning cloths or other materials on them.
+• Do not operate a burner for an extended period of time without cookware on the grate.
+The finish on the grate may chip without cookware to absorb the heat.

 How to Select Flame Size

 Watch the flame, not the knob, as you reduce heat.